coreos/docs/os/coreos-hardening-guide.md

 ### fleet API socket

 The fleet API allows management of the state of the cluster using JSON over HTTP.
-By default, Container Linux ships a socket unit for fleet (fleet.socket) which binds to a Unix domain socket, /var/run/fleet.sock.
-This socket is currently globally writable but will be restricted in a future release.
-Users with access to this socket and fleet configured have sudo equivalent access via systemd.
+By default, Container Linux ships a socket unit for fleet (fleet.socket) which binds to a Unix domain socket, `/var/run/fleet.sock`.
+Users with access to this socket have root access via systemd.
 To disable fleet completely run:

 ```
 systemctl mask fleet.socket --now